klevu/jsv2-early-adopters/tutorial/shopify/sort/README.md

 [resources](/tutorial/shopify/sort/resources) folder.

 Edit the code of your current theme and create some assets and snippets in your theme.
-This time let’s do this directly with the Shopify Theme editor, rather than downloading and Zipping.
+This time let’s do this directly within the Shopify Theme editor, rather than downloading and Zipping.

 - Navigate to Online Store > Themes.
 - On Current Theme, select Actions > Edit Code.